-Unless the context of this prospectus indicates otherwise, the terms "BioRestorative," "the Company," "we," "us" or "our" refer to BioRestorative Therapies, Inc. and its consolidated subsidiaries, and the number of shares of common stock to be outstanding after this offering excludes shares issuable upon any exercise of the over-allotment option granted to the underwriter or any exercise of the warrant to be issued to the underwriter.
+Unless the context of this prospectus indicates otherwise, the terms "BioRestorative," "the Company," "we," "us" or "our" refer to BioRestorative Therapies, Inc. and its consolidated subsidiaries.

 All references in this prospectus to numbers of shares of common stock and per share information give retroactive effect to the 1-for-20 reverse split of our shares of common stock effected as of July 7, 2015.